-- All exhibits must attach skills summary questions. - B. No live ammunition is permitted. - C. Please find the appropriate class below.
+- All exhibits must attach skills summary questions. - B. No live ammunition is permitted.

 DIVISION 42 - 4-H POCKET PETS

 - A. All exhibits must attach skills summary questions. - All live animals should be entered in appropriate 4-H or Junior Show NOT in this division.